 Q. Who can make a motion?

 A. Any member of S-Anon can make a motion on any topic that affects S-Anon as a whole.
-Motions must be submitted via a member of the World Service Conference, preferably a Delegate.
-If there is no Delegate, the motion is submitted via a Regional Trustee, and if there is no Regional Trustee, then the motion is submitted via any other World Service Conference member.
+Motions must be submitted via a member of the World Service Conference, preferably an Area Delegate.
+If there is no Area Delegate, the motion is submitted via a Regional Trustee, and if there is no Regional Trustee, then the motion is submitted via another World Service Conference member.

 If you are interested in submitting a motion but aren’t sure how to contact a member of the World Service Conference, please contact the World Service Office.
 The motion form must be completed and submitted to the World Service Conference Committee no later than February 1 in order to be considered at the World Service Conference that July.
-Anyone considering submitting a motion is encouraged to work with his/her Delegate or Trustee to ensure that the motion is in order.
-The latest edition of Robert’s Rule of Order is recognized as the authority governing the meetings of the World Service Conference.
-Read an overview of Robert’s Rule of Order.
+Anyone considering submitting a motion is encouraged to work with their Area Delegate or Regional Trustee, and to ensure that the motion is in order.
+The latest edition of Robert’s Rules of Order is recognized as the authority governing the meetings of the World Service Conference.
+Read an overview of Robert’s Rules of Order.

 Download the motion form.